Human rights in Tokelau: The right to healthcare

 There are three hospitals in Tokelau, one is located on each of the three atolls.
 They are the primary healthcare facilities for Tokelauan residents.
 Each hospital has 12 beds, none of which have the capacity for intensive care patients.
 In the case of serious injuries patients have to be evacuated to Samoa and in some cases to New Zealand.

 Tokelau ensures they are adhering to Article 25 of the Universal Declaration of Human Rights in regards to access to healthcare by making all dental and medical services free to the citizens of Tokelau.
 This includes the prescription of essential medicines.
 Where a person is required to go to Samoa for healthcare the Tokelauan Government provides a subsidy.

 New Zealand’s National Report for the Universal Periodic Review provides a section on Tokelau which states that statistical information in regards to the health levels of Tokelauan’s is unavailable making it difficult to understand the status of health issues such as obesity and disease rates.
 The report also outlined Tokelau’s biggest challenge in providing health care is attracting medically trained staff to come and work in Tokelau.
 This challenge was largely attributed to being so isolated from other countries.
-The World Health Organisation has recognised that the flow on effects from having recruitment issues has led to health workers having to run the hospital and become accountable for a vast amount of high level duties.
+The World Health Organization has recognised that the flow on effects from having recruitment issues has led to health workers having to run the hospital and become accountable for a vast amount of high level duties.